krei-systems/deco/README.md

 deco
 ====

-This simple [Scsh](https://scsh.net) script sets the the root window image.
+This is a trivial [Scsh](https://scsh.net) script that sets the the root window image, commonly known as the wallpaper.
 It features random selection and timeouts.

 Usage